About the Society

 Patrick was seconded from the NSW Department of Education to serve as Director and Chief Education Officer of the Currumbin Bird and Wildlife Sanctuary on the Gold Coast from 1985-87.

 Patrick was appointed to the State Council for the NSW Nature Conservation Council in 1995 and served for five years.
-He was appointed to the NSW Pest Animal Control Council in 2002 and presently serves on the NSW Kangaroo Management Advisory Panel.
+He was appointed to the NSW Pest Animal Control Council in 2002 and serves on the NSW Kangaroo Management Advisory Panel.

-Patrick is a former Chairman of the Towra Point Steering Committee and President of the 'Friends of Towra Point Nature Reserve' and has an abiding interest in wetland and wildlife management.
+Patrick is a former Chairperson of the Towra Point Steering Committee and President of the Friends of Towra Point Nature Reserve.
+He has an abiding interest in wetland and wildlife management.

 Patrick was appointed a Member of the Order of Australia (AM) on 26 January 2003 in the Australia Day Honours for his ‘Service to conservation and the environment through environmental education in a range of organisations and committees concerned with the preservation of wildlife and nature, particularly the Australian Wildlife Society’.